-- The first time you borrow physical items, including holds, bring your parent or legal guardian.
+- The first time you borrow physical items, including holds, bring your parent or legal guardian with you.
 They will need to show the accepted documents.

 - If necessary, you can pick up a paper application to bring to your parent to sign.
 Return it with the required accepted documents, in your parent’s name.

 - If you have a legal guardian, they must come to the library in person to show court-approved documents of guardianship in addition to the accepted documents.

 - There is no minimum age for getting a library card.